 Genesis is a coeducational program that seeks to bring together participants from different backgrounds and experiences.
-Participants come from all over the United States, Canada, Israel, Russia, and other countries with diverse educational experiences, family backgrounds, and previous experience with Judaism.
+Participants come from all over the United States, Canada, Israel, Germany, Russia, and other countries with diverse educational experiences, family backgrounds, and previous experience with Judaism.

 Do you have to be Jewish to attend?